gregfullard/100-days-of-code/log.md

 **Links:**

 ### Day 70: 2020-07-05
 Not a hugely productive day on the coding front.
 First got sidetracked with a DevSkillDojo blog, and then I began a deep dive into Spring Security, instead of just using the parts I need.
 But, still fun and valuable time spent

 **Thoughts:**

+**Links:**

+### Day 71: 2020-07-08
+Added some basic authentication logic using Axios.
+I'm still on my Spring Security detour, but forced myself to just disable CSRF checking and move on with the React App :)

+**Thoughts:**